Russia Strikes Ukraine Hours Before The New Year - UrduPoint

 Russia Strikes Ukraine Hours Before The New Year

-At around the same time, explosions shook the Ukrainian capital where AFP journalists heard around 10 loud blasts in the early afternoon.
+At around the same time, explosions shook the Ukrainian capital where AFP journalists heard at least 11 loud blasts in the early afternoon.

+"A terrorist state will not be forgiven.
+And those who give orders for such strikes and those who carry them out, will not receive a pardon," Ukraine's President Volodymyr Zelensky said in a video message following the attacks.

-Kyiv mayor Vitali Klitschko said on social media that at least one person died as a result of the attacks and 20 others were injured.
+Kyiv mayor Vitali Klitschko said on social media that at least one person died as a result of the attacks while city authorities said 22 others were injured.

 Nearby sidewalks were covered in glass from blown-out windows in the area, including from Kyiv's National Palace of Arts.